outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

    That's all.
 5. Test

-   Though we should wait for a while (hours maybe) to acccess GitHub pages over HTTPS, we can test above setting by `curl -I example.com`:
+   Though we should wait for a while (hours maybe) to acccess GitHub pages over HTTPS, we can test security settings by `curl -I example.com`:

    ```
    HTTP/1.1 301 Moved Permanently